-It is a natural treatment that is safe and effective in a wide range of clinical research.
+It is a natural, safe and effective treatment in a wide range of clinical research.

 These wavelengths of red and near-infrared light stimulate the mitochondria in your cells, reduce oxidative stress, and increase circulation.

-Making energy more efficiently throughout the body improves physical function, speeds up the healing process, and decreases inflammation and pain, as many researchers suggest.
+As many researchers suggest, increasing energy throughout the body improves physical function, speeds up the healing process, and decreases inflammation and pain.

 Red light therapy alleviates acute and chronic inflammation by increasing blood flow to damaged tissue.

-Proven over the years, this natural anti-inflammatory result of red light therapy is essential for its healing effects and for improving the appearance of the skin.
+Proven over the years, this natural anti-inflammatory result of red light therapy is essential for its healing effects and improving the skin’s appearance.